 NOTE The tostring function is intentionally generic; it does not require that its this value be an Array object.
 Therefore it can be transferred to other kinds of objects for use as a method.
-Whether the tostring function can be applied successfully to a host object is implementation-dependent.
+Whether the tostring function can be applied successfully to an exotic object that is not an Array is implementation-dependent.